nhtri2003gmail/writeup-dctf21.cyberedu.ro-blindsight/README.md

             # Don't send Enter here, it will read to buffer
             p.send(payload + p8(i))

-            # Enter to send payload to server, doesn't read to buffer
+            # Enter to send payload to server, doesn't read to buffer but will sent to next input so be aware
             p.send(b'\n')

             try: